ADGEfficiency/programming-resources/data-engineering/orchestration.md

 - manage dependencies between tasks - if I get raw data again, which downstream tasks do I need to run again?
 - monitoring & visibility of computation (future, current & past), easy access to logs.

+Batch schedulers aimed at data engineers principally concerned with orchestrating third-party systems employed by others in their organizations:

+- not good for streaming tasks,
+- historically not good for off-schedule,
+- focused on batch, scheduled ETL (~5 minute response time).

 Pipelines made of tasks that take inputs & create data artifacts:

 - imperative - defined in Python (define both how and what),